JD0x2e/reading-notes/201/class-03.md

 ```
 The [0] represents the first section as computers start counting from zero.

+Push() - adds to end of array
+Pop() - removes from end of array
+Unshift() - adds to start of array
+Shift() - removes from start of array

 ### Assignment Operators

 1. Addition assignment (+=); This operator adds the value of the right operand to a variable and assigns the result to that variable.